Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much is the National Minimum Wage?

 National Minimum Wage is worked out on the basis of the employee’s age, although there are different rates which apply for apprentices.
-Our table below shows the rate of National Minimum Wage for 2023/24 and for 2024/25 as of 1st April 2024.
+Our table below shows the rate of National Minimum Wage for 2024/25 as of 1st April 2024, and the expected rates for 2025/26 (starting from 1st April 2025).

 How much is the National Living Wage?